arseniisemenow/brickgame/dvi-folder/README.md

 ## Installation

 1. Clone the repository.
 2. Run `make install` to install the project.
 3. Run `make run_cli` to start playing in cli.
 4. Run `make run_desktop` to start playing in desktop.
-5. Run `make run_web` to start playing in desktop.
+5. Run `make run_web` to start playing in web.

 ## Usage Tetris

-- Use the arrow keys to move and rotate tetrominoes.
+- Use the arrow keys to move and rotate tetromino.
-- Press the down arrow key to make tetrominoes fall faster.
+- Press the down arrow key to make tetromino fall faster.
-- Press the up arrow key to rotate tetrominoes.
+- Press the up arrow key to rotate tetromino.

 ## Usage Snake